aliakseis/EasyPaint/README.md

 ## Python Scripts Overview

-These Python scripts extend a Qt/C++ paint application with **image generation, transformation, and enhancement features**.
+These Python scripts extend the paint application with **image generation, transformation, and enhancement features**.
+See scripts folder for examples.

 ---